ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 I was eager to take advantage of every resource I could to become a better manager.
 My only problem was I hated most management advice.
 I found it either overly prescriptive (do X, then Y, then Z) without context or insight, or entirely devoid of substance fluff, if you will.
 That was until I met my first management coach, Jonathan.

-The story goes that one of our investors, First Round Capital, was hosting a management summit in San Francisco, about a thirty-minute drive from our office. us far I d found First Round folks were high quality, so when I came across the invitation, their support temporarily muted my ever-present fluff allergy and I signed up.
+The story goes that one of our investors, First Round Capital, was hosting a management summit in San Francisco, about a thirty-minute drive from our office. us far I'd found First Round folks were high quality, so when I came across the invitation, their support temporarily muted my ever-present fluff allergy and I signed up.

 When I drove up to the summit, I was encouraged that the audience was relatively small, only about thirty people enough to fit into what felt like a high-school classroom.
 I sat down at the high-school folding-tray top desk, opened my notebook, took out a pen, and wrote the date and First Round Capital Management Summit at the top of the page.
 Sadly, that would be the only thing I wrote for the next four hours.

 The first half of the day had three or four speakers talk about various topics, every one of them lacking in any actionable advice or insight.
 As we broke for lunch, I contemplated driving back early and getting in half a workday at the office.
-I checked the agenda and noticed an entirely different roster of afternoon speakers, so I decided I d at least hear out the first one.
+I checked the agenda and noticed an entirely different roster of afternoon speakers, so I decided I'd at least hear out the first one.

 The first speaker after lunch was Jonathan.
 Unlike prior presenters, he had no slides and he seemed a little rushed, perhaps a tiny bit unprepared, or maybe just nervous, as he walked to the front of the class.
 The first words out of his mouth, however, told a different story:

 *Allow me to transparently manipulate you.*

 I'll never forget that moment.
 What a funny thing to say; it's a seeming contradiction in terms like saying, is sentence is false.
-(If you're curious, this is called the Liar s paradox ctohb.com/liarsparadox.)
+(If you're curious, this is called the Liar's paradox ctohb.com/liarsparadox.)
 He went on to explain that that was exactly the point: he wanted to say something to grab our attention as an audience, and at that he succeeded perfectly.
 For the next thirty minutes I took copious notes, not on manipulating people but on understanding people in general.

 I hung on every word Jonathan had to say.
 As the half-hour session wrapped, Jonathan said he had to catch a flight, and somewhat hurriedly ran out of the room.
 I looked down at my notebook, processed that I had taken three pages of notes in the last thirty minutes, then stood up from my chair and ran after him.